What is your store showing you? Understand it with retail analytics

 - Once they are in the store, where do they go?

-- How can I proactively manage queue lengths and response times to enhance customer experience?
+- How can I proactively manage queue lengths and response times?

 - What is my in-store customer conversion rate?